 Our activist peers from "A varos mindenkie" (City is for all) from Budapest held a defiant demonstration on the day of the vote and made the following press release, following this disgraceful commitment by the Hungarian government to criminalise homelessness in this country:

-We have 160 guests and 4 members online
+We have 77 guests and one member online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE